Decateron/geosource/docs/reflection.md

 # Reflection

-Overall, I think I gained a good amount of inisght into the strengths and weaknesses of the various technologies I used.
+Overall, I think I gained a good amount of insight into the strengths and weaknesses of the various technologies I used.

 ## What Worked

 ### Go

 Overall, I found that Go worked very well for developing a robust server.
 The type system was nice for providing sanity checks and ensuring that no invalid information gets into the database without really getting in the way.
-The way error checking is generally handled also makes handling errors within requests very clear and explicit, as whenever you call a function where an error could potentially occur, you just check if an error occured and handle it explicity.
+The way error checking is generally handled also makes handling errors within requests very clear and explicit, as whenever you call a function where an error could potentially occur, you just check if an error occurred and handle it explicitly.
 There are also lots of great packages for building RESTful APIs and SQL queries, converting images, interacting with OAuth APIs, and more.
 Go also has built in support for testing, benchmarking and generating code coverage reports.

 ### Travis CI

 I thought Travis CI worked very well for continuous integration.
 It removed most of the headache associated with setting up a Jenkins server since it sets up a clean VM each time it runs the set of tests, and comes with many of the dependencies that I needed already installed such as Go, PostgreSQL and ImageMagick.
-The documentation isn't perfect however, and it was sometimes difficult to figure out what versions of programs came with different Linux distrubtions that were available.
+The documentation isn't perfect however, and it was sometimes difficult to figure out what versions of programs came with different Linux distributions that were available.

 ### PostgreSQL

-Desipite its name, PostgreSQL has support for a wide array of NoSQL features.
-Although there were many NoSQL features which I didn't use (such as PostgreSQL's key value store capabilities), the one feature that I did use, JSON, was invaluable for consisely modeling the database since dynamic content doesn't map well to relational modeling.
+Despite its name, PostgreSQL has support for a wide array of NoSQL features.
+Although there were many NoSQL features which I didn't use (such as PostgreSQL's key value store capabilities), the one feature that I did use, JSON, was invaluable for concisely modeling the database since dynamic content doesn't map well to relational modeling.
 Overall, I thought this made for a nice mix of the two paradigms when working with small amounts of data.

 PostgreSQL also has support for spatial querying via PostGIS, although this didn't end up being very useful at least in the case of query performance, as is documented below.
 However, PostGIS can enable much more complex spatial querying than what I ended up using it for, so it might be interesting utilizing it more heavily in the future to say find all the posts within Saskatoon, rather than just the user's screen region.